zbigniewstefaniuk/chat_app/README.md

 ## **TODO 💤**

-- Redis not working, I'm Still working on this...
+- add nginx for makiking more ppl on chat

+- add at navbar that you're online

 - mail validdation with flask-mail